Barnham – St Mary

-(image) The old village lies well away from the modern one, which is by the station in Eastergate parish.
+The old village including the church lies well away from the modern one by the station of the name, which is in Eastergate parish.
 It is close to the brick hall of c1640, which has curving Dutch gables.
 The south nave wall remains of a church of c1100, with two unequally sized small round-headed windows and the rere-arch of the doorway.
 The flintwork keeps much of its patina.

 Around 1180 a north aisle was added, now vanished, which was 13 feet wide (3 p6).
 The blocked north arcade has plain pointed arches and chamfered responds.
 It had two full bays and there is a half one at the western end.
 At the join of nave and chancel the springing of a transverse arch suggests that the aisle was extended eastwards as a chapel to the chancel of c1100.
 An arch to this presumed chapel, with responds like the nave-arcade, was retained when the chancel was rebuilt in the C13 and in restored form gives access to a C19 organ-chamber.
 Its head has a chamfered inner order resting on fluted corbels and the heads of the arcade may have been similar.